 Almost unconsciously, Shippo looked toward the Forest of Inuyasha.
-Whenever Inuyasha visited the village, he came out of those trees, and it was always as the sun rose in the morning, after he spent the night by the Bone-Eater's Well.
+Whenever Inuyasha returned to the village, he came out of those trees, and it was always as the sun rose in the morning after he had spent the night by the Bone-Eater's Well.

-For the little fox, thinking of the well always led to thinking about his absent friend, who was like mother and sister to him.
+Thinking of the well always led to thinking about his absent friend who was like mother and sister to him.
 Shippo furiously rubbed his eyes as tears threatened.
 Sure, he missed Kagome, but it wasn't like she was dead!
 She was just stuck on the other side of the well, over in her own time, probably doing 'homework' and eating ramen and just being okay.
 He only made himself mad when he cried over her, because it wasn't like she was dead!
 It wasn't like that at all!

 After a few moments, when the sun finished rising and Inuyasha didn't appear, Shippo headed for the riverbed where the clothes were washed.
 Kaede was already out of the hut, probably gathering herbs in the forest, so breakfast wouldn't be for a while.
 He distracted himself from hunger and sadness by focusing on his new teacher.
 He wanted Inuyasha to meet her.
 Shippo knew his friend would love Kagome forever, but he thought that if he met someone like Kagome, someone who was sweet and smart and strong, he would want to stay in the village instead of going off to wherever he went for weeks at a time.
 Shippo convinced himself that this was likely.
-He knew that wherever Inuyasha went for those weeks he wasn't here didn't make him happy, so making a new friend might make him want to stay.
+He knew that wherever Inuyasha went for those weeks he wasn't here didn't make him happy.
 If only he could figure out how to get his friends Miroku, Sango, and Kirara to live here instead of in Sango's old demon-exterminator village.
 He sighed, because he knew that wouldn't happen, and it was selfish of him to want that.
-He couldn't help it though, because what Shippo wanted most in the world was for his friends to stay together, even if they had to be apart.
+He couldn't help it though.
+What Shippo wanted most in the world was for his friends to stay together.

 "Hey, Shippo!"
 The young fox demon looked up, and waved to Fuko.
 She was walking toward him with a large basket of damp clothes in her arms.
-The old lady she was carrying it for, who was grandmother to two of his friends, waved to him, and then pointed Fuko toward her house, seeing as she had started to go the wrong way.
+The old lady who she was carrying it for was grandmother to two of his friends and she waved to him before pointing Fuko toward her house, seeing as she had started to pass it by.

 Shippo ran up to them just as Fuko was saying goodbye to the old lady and he said good morning to her before following Fuko away.
-"Well, what are we doing today, teacher?"
+"Well, what are we doing today, sensei?"

 "Well."
-Fuko said glancing down at him and then away quickly, as she walked back toward Kaede's hut.
+Fuko glanced down at him and then away quickly as she walked toward Kaede's hut.
 "I was thinking we should just hang out today, Shippo."
-The boy grinned, about to suggest games and other activities, but Fuko continued.
-"I've actually taught you all I can for now.
+The boy grinned, about to suggest games and other activities, but Fuko continued, "I've actually taught you all I can for now.
 Until you're a little bigger, all there's left to do is practice what I've showed you and build up your stamina.
-Just focus on your notes and keep working, and you'll be quite the formidable little kitsune."
+Just focus on your notes and keep working, and then you'll be quite the formidable little kitsune."

-Fuko reached down and stroked a hand through the boy's hair, which she'd become used to doing.
-The little fox reminded her so much of her childhood friend that it ached, and it was part of the reason had she stayed so long in the first place.
+She reached down and stroked a hand through the boy's hair, which she'd become used to doing to encourage or comfort him.
+He reminded her so much of her childhood friend that it ached.
+It was part of the reason had she stayed so long in the first place.
 "I wish I could stay, Shippo, but I have to go.
 I've had to go for a couple of days, now."

 The boy looked up at her tearfully.
 "But, why?"

-The boy bit his lip and sniffled, but nodded in agreement.
+The boy bit his lip and sniffled again, but then nodded in agreement.
 "Okay… okay!"
 He seemed to brace himself, and Fuko felt his aura spike.
 "Alright.
-So- so, if I have my stone, I can call you whenever I want?
-And- and you'll come?"
+S-so, if I have my stone, I can call you whenever I want?
+And, you'll come?"

-"Absolutely!"
-She said.
-"The stone we'll make will work a little differently than the one I showed you before, but, yes."
+"Absolutely!" she said.
+"The stone that we will make will work a little differently than the one I showed you before, but, yes."

-"Okay…" The boy said with a shuddering sigh, and quickly squirmed out of her hug.
-"Where… where should we start, if we're making a summoning stone?"
+"Okay…" he said with a shuddering sigh and then he quickly squirmed out of her hug.
+"Where… where should we start if we're making a summoning stone?"

 "Breakfast."
-She said, and started toward Kaede's hut again.
+She stood and started walking toward Kaede's hut again.
 "We need the energy."

-After breakfast, (during which Kaede revealed that she already knew that Fuko was leaving tomorrow, which made Shippo have a mini-fit that included stomping his feet and demanding to be treated like an adult that could handle bad news maturely) Fuko led Shippo to the river where he picked out a rock.
+After breakfast, (during which Kaede revealed that she already knew that Fuko was leaving tomorrow, which made Shippo have a mini fit that included stomping his feet and demanding to be treated like an adult that could handle bad news maturely) Fuko led Shippo to the river, where he picked out a rock.
 Though he was still feeling a little peeved about the fact that she told Kaede she was leaving days before she told him, he wanted to make this summoning stone really special and he agonized over the choice for an hour while they waded around in the cool water.
-After he found an almost perfectly round stone and dubbed it his, they got out of the water and sunned themselves on the bank of the river before racing over to the grassy field where they practiced every day.
+After he found an almost perfectly round stone and dubbed it his, they got out of the water and sunned themselves on the bank of the river.
+Then, they raced over to the grassy field where they practiced every day.
 She beat him, of course, but he liked that she never let him win in a serious contest.
 She'd told him at least a thousand times over the past two weeks that he had to earn victory.

 "Now, hold up your rock for me, please."

-Shippo opened her hand and looked at the glittering gold-colored sphere he'd pulled from the river.
+Shippo opened his hands and looked at the glittering, gold-colored sphere he'd pulled from the river.
 It felt heavier, maybe.
 It could have been his imagination.
 "Thank you, Fuko."

-"Oh."
-She murmured.
-"It's really more for me than it is for you, Po.
+"Oh," she murmured, "it's really more for me than it is for you.
 I would love to visit this place again.
-You and Kaede and the rest- we've all been so kind.
+You and Kaede and the rest—you've all been so kind.
 And I never got to meet your Inuyasha."

 Shippo looked up quickly.
 "The next time he comes back, if I called you…?"

-"Of course- but, listen."
+"Of course—but, listen."
 Fuko placed her hand under his, bringing the stone to his eye level.
 "This particular stone is just for you, Po.
 Like the other, if you hold it up and say 'Fuko!'
-I'll come to you, but that's for emergencies.
+I'll come to you, but that's just for emergencies.
 If you're not being killed, then the proper thing to do with the stone is to carry it with you and think of me every now and then.
-I'll come then too, and I'll know I'm coming for a visit, not a fight.
-Remember, calling my name is for emergencies, and I'll come as fast as my legs will carry me.
+I'll come as soon as I can and I'll know I'm coming for a visit, not a fight.
+Remember, calling my name is for emergencies.
 Carry the stone and think of me when you miss me too much to bear and want me to visit."
 She grinned at him.
 "Even if you don't miss me at all, don't forget to summon me sometime, okay?"

 Shippo smiled widely and nodded.
 "Okay, Fuko."

 When Fuko was packed and preparing to leave, a group of villagers came and wished her well.
 "Goodbye!
 Goodbye!
-Good luck, Fuko!"
-They shouted, and all Shippo could do was give a little wave.
-When she started walking toward the west with the sun at her back, the little kitsune couldn't stay still anymore.
+Good luck, Fuko!" they called and all Shippo could do was give a little wave.
+She started walking toward the west with the sun at her back.
+After only a few steps, the little kitsune couldn't stay still anymore.

-He ran after her.
 "Fuko!"
-He slowed to a stop beside her.
-"Um.
+He ran after her and then slowed to a stop beside her where she'd paused.
+"Uh.
 Can I walk you to the cross roads?"

 "Of course."
 She smiled at him and he took her offered hand without thinking.

-He blushed when he heard some of the village boys jeering him.
+Then he blushed when he heard some of the village boys jeering him.
 "Hey!"
 Shippo called over his shoulder.
 "Shut up, you guys!"
 Not wanting to seem like a sissy in front of them, Shippo let go of Fuko's hand until they were out of sight.
-"Sorry," He said, and took her hand again.
+"Sorry," he muttered, taking her hand again.

-He wanted to spend these last few minutes telling Fuko how much he would miss her, but- much to his chagrin- she distracted him with talk of the group of little girls in the village that liked to watch him practice his fighting.
+He wanted to spend these last few minutes telling Fuko how much he would miss her, but—much to his chagrin—she distracted him with talk of the group of little girls in the village who liked to watch him practice his fighting.
 Shippo didn't know why everyone kept saying they had a crush on him, because they didn't!
 They were just being nice!

 She gave him a kiss at the crossroads.
 It was just on the forehead, but it reminded him of what his mother would do, and that reminded him of Kagome.
-Tears came, and this time, Fuko wiped them for him.
-"I'll miss you."
-Fuko said.
-"You're a dear friend, Shippo."
+Tears came, and this time Fuko wiped them for him.
+"I'll miss you," she said.
+"You're a good friend, Shippo."

 "I'll miss you, too."
-He said, stiffly.
-This wasn't all he'd wanted to say, but he was afraid to tell her that he loved her, in case she really only felt affection for him.
+The words came out a bit stiffly.
+This wasn't all he'd wanted to say, but he was afraid to tell her that he loved her in case she really only felt affection for him.

 Somehow, she knew.
 "I love you, Shippo."

-He looked up at her, eyes shining with gratitude and love, a little toothy grin on his face, tail wiggling with joy, and pointed ears going bright pink at the tips.
-Fuko smiled and knew she would see him like this when she remembered this place.
+He looked up at her then, eyes shining with gratitude, a little toothy grin on his face, tail wiggling with joy, and pointed ears going bright pink at the tips.
+Fuko knew that she would see him like this when she remembered this place.

-Shippo soon found himself waving goodbye to a blue streak in the distance, and then to nothing at all.
-He gave a small shuddering sigh when he lowered his hand, and quickly turned around to walk back to the village to wait.
-He had even more reason now, to hope that Inuyasha came home soon.
+Shippo soon found himself waving goodbye to a blue streak in the distance and then to nothing at all.
+He gave a small shuddering sigh when he lowered his hand and quickly turned around to walk back to the village.
+He had even more reason now to hope that Inuyasha came home soon.